AMRC-FactoryPlus/utilities/README.md

 ## Compatibility

+Version 2.0.0 of this package has broken backwards compatibility as
+follows:

-Version 2.0.0 of this package has broken backwards compatibility in one minor respect: the method `basic_sparkplug_node` on the MQTT interface now returns a Promise and must be awaited.
+* The method `basic_sparkplug_node` on the MQTT interface now returns a Promise and must be awaited.
+* The Debug class no longer reads `VERBOSE` from the environment, the option must be supplied explicitly.
+* The WebAPI class now requires a `verbose` option to enable logging.

 Further versions in the 2.x series are intended only to support the existing ACS codebase and may break backwards compat further as needed